thespacedoctor/breaker/docs/source/_includes/tutorial.rst

     gw maps directory: /Users/Dave/.config/breaker/maps
     output directory: "/Users/Dave/Desktop/breaker-output"

-There are also **wave specific settings**, indicting where to find the most accurate map for the wave for plots, timeline ranges and details of skyareas to show in the plots.
-Here's an exmaple for the first burst:
+There are also **wave specific settings**, indicting where to find the most accurate map for the wave for plots, timeline ranges and details of sky-areas to show in the plots.
+Here's an example for the first burst:

 .. code-block:: yaml